A Cruel Angel's Thesis: Cover versions

-In 1996, the fourth album of the soundtracks of the series, Neon Genesis Evangelion Addition, was released; the album included a track named "Zankoku na tenshi no these (Director's Edit.
-Version II)", lasting 4:04 minutes and sung by Kotono Mitsuishi, Megumi Hayashibara, and Yūko Miyamura, voice actresses of the three major female characters of the show, respectively: Misato Katsuragi, Rei Ayanami and Asuka Sōryū Langley.
-On 30 March 2001, the album The Birthday of Rei Ayanami was released; among the tracks was a cover of "The Cruel Angel's Thesis" performed by Hayashibara.
-The song was added to bertemu, the artist's seventh album, released on November 1, 1996, and as a bonus track on Center Color, her eleventh, released on January 7, 2004.
-Hayashibara stated while singing "The Cruel Angel's Thesis" she thought of the scene in which Rei smiles for the first time at Shinji Ikari in the film version of Eva.
+In 1996, the soundtrack album Neon Genesis Evangelion Addition was released; it included "Zankoku na tenshi no these (Director's Edit.
+Version II)", a 4:04 version performed by Kotono Mitsuishi, Megumi Hayashibara, and Yūko Miyamura, who voiced Misato Katsuragi, Rei Ayanami, and Asuka Langley Soryu, respectively.
+On March 30, 2001, the album The Birthday of Rei Ayanami was released; it included Hayashibara's "A.D.2001" version of "The Cruel Angel's Thesis".
+An earlier "Ayanami Version" appeared on bertemu, released on November 1, 1996, while the "A.D.2001" version was later included as a bonus track on Center Color, released on January 7, 2004.
+Hayashibara said that while singing "The Cruel Angel's Thesis", she pictured the scene from the Evangelion film version in which Rei smiles at Shinji Ikari for the first time.

-Megumi Ogata, Shinji's voice actress, performed the song during her concerts.
-Junko Iwao, the Japanese voice actress of Hikari Horaki, also recorded her bossa nova version of the song for her album Anime On Bossa, which was released on January 30, 2008.

-Other artists, including foreign, have recorded covers of "A Cruel Angel's Thesis", including Shōko Nakagawa, MIQ, Yōko Ishida, Masami Okui, Shizuka Itō, Mikuni Shimokawa, Toshi, Tongo, Aya Hirano, Arlie Ray, Ryō Horikawa, Chihiro Yonekura, Akina Nakamori, Maya Sakura, Konomi Suzuki, Kikuko Inoue, and Natsuki Katō.
-Music groups, both Japanese and foreign, also performed the song, including Animetal, Anipunk, Globe, Move, Flow, Glay, Glory Gospel Singers, Anime That Jazz!, Max, and Roselia, a band from the media franchise BanG Dream!.
+Megumi Ogata, Shinji's voice actress, has performed the song in concert.
+Junko Iwao, who voiced Hikari Horaki, also recorded a bossa nova arrangement for her album Anime On Bossa, released on January 30, 2008.
+Numerous other artists have recorded or performed covers of "A Cruel Angel's Thesis", among them Shōko Nakagawa, MIQ, Yōko Ishida, Masami Okui, Shizuka Itō, Mikuni Shimokawa, Toshi, Tongo, Aya Hirano, Arlie Ray, Ryō Horikawa, Chihiro Yonekura, Akina Nakamori, Maya Sakura, Konomi Suzuki, Kikuko Inoue, Natsuki Katō, AmaLee, and Ryoma Takeuchi.
+Groups and collaborative acts have also recorded or performed the song, including Animetal USA, Anipunk, Globe, Move, Flow, Glay, Glory Gospel Singers, Anime That Jazz!, Max, Roselia, a band from the media franchise BanG Dream!, and Steve Aoki, Gammer, and Dimatik, who collaborated on a remake of the song.
+In September 2026, The Weeknd debuted an unreleased song sampling "A Cruel Angel's Thesis" at Belluna Dome in Saitama, Japan; NME identified the track as "Tokyo", although its official title and release date had yet to be announced.